Mikey D: Early life and education

-Mikey D was born on November 25, 1967, in Laurelton, Queens, New York City, New York.
-Born to Linda Deering and Victor Fisher.
-His parents were separated when he was young and was raised by his grandparents, Jerome and Betty Deering in Laurelton Queens, New York.
-He attended PS 37 in Queens.
-He then attended JHS 231 in Queens.
+Mikey D was born on November 25, 1967, in Laurelton, Queens, New York City, to Linda Deering and Victor Fisher.
+His parents separated when he was young and he was raised by his grandparents, Jerome and Betty Deering in Laurelton Queens, New York.
+He attended PS 37 in Queens, followed by JHS 231, also in Queens.
 He attended Springfield Gardens High School.

+Mikey started rapping during junior high school, after hearing music by the Cold Crush Brothers and Clientele Brothers, which inspired him to become an MC.
+He was the youngest member to join the Clientele Brothers, a group of emcees consisting of Eddie O'Jay and Will Seville.
+He would write rhymes and freestyle in parks and areas around his neighborhood, getting trained by O'Jay and Seville, working to develop his skills and rhyme flows.

+While in high school, he met future emcee/actor LL Cool J (James Todd Smith), although he and Mikey didn't go to the same school.
+James went to Andrew Jackson High School.
+They would come to each other's schools and freestyle rhymes together.
+At the time, LL was known as J-Ski, but Mikey suggested a new moniker for him.
+He gave him the stage name "Ladies Love", but James shortened it to just "LL."
+James added the word "Cool" and the initial "J", for his first name.

 Career

-Mikey first started rapping at a young age at his junior high school, after hearing music by the Cold Crush Brothers and Clientele Brothers, which inspired him to become an MC.
-He was the youngest member to join the Clientele Brothers, a group of emcees consisting of Eddie O'Jay and Will Seville He would be writing rhymes and freestyling in parks and areas around his neighborhood, getting training help by O'Jay and Seville, trying to develop his skills and rhymes flows in his adolescence.

-While in high school, he met future emcee/actor LL Cool J. Although, him and Mikey didn't go to the same school together.
-They went to their own separate schools.
-James went to Andrew Jackson High School.
-They would come over to each of their own schools they were attending and freestyling rhymes with each other.
-He was known as J-Ski, but Mikey would suggest a new name for his moniker.
-He would give him a stage name "Ladies Love", but didn't want it in his stage name.
-He shortened it to just "LL", put it next to the word "Cool" and added "J", which stood for his first name, James.

-In 1985, Mikey and his group called the Symbolic Three, got signed to Reality Records.
+In 1985, Mikey and his group the Symbolic Three signed to Reality Records.
 Around that year, he and his friend Johnnie Quest met inspiring upcoming producer named Paul "Paul C" McKasty, through Cliente Brothers members Eddie O'Jay and Will Seville.

 He formed a group with the late Paul C and childhood friend DJ Johnnie Quest.
 According to Deering, he stated that his group originally wanted to be called "Boom Bash", but one of his managers didn't think it was a good idea.
 The group was called Mikey D & the L.A.
 Posse.
 They were signed to Public Records.
 They had a single which was released in 1987, song called "My Telephone", along with tracks like "Dawn" and "Bust a Rhyme".
 He followed up with two other singles "I Get Rough" & "Go For It" in the same year.

 In 1988, Mikey D was the winner of the New Music Seminar Battle for World Supremacy where he battled Melle Mel.